 “One More for the Road” pays tribute to Frank Sinatra’s live album “Sinatra at the Sands.”
 It’s a collection of what became Sinatra’s signature songs that were recorded live in 1966 at the Copa Room at the Sands Hotel and Casino in Las Vegas.
 It featured Count Basie and his orchestra and was conducted and arranged by Quincy Jones.
 They all were artists at their peak.

-Stigers’ album will be released on Friday, Jan.
-20, in the United States.
+Stigers’ album was released Jan.
+20 in the United States.

 This is Stigers’ third album in the past five years, and his first live recording.

 “The two records before were both studio recordings, and they’re partners in a yin and yang sort of way,” Stigers says.
 “The first (“Let’s Go Out Tonight”) is about the end of my marriage.
 The second (“Hooray for Love”) is the antidote to that.
 You can survive heartbreak.
 But this album stands alone.
 It’s a documentation of one night, three years ago.”

 In 2014, Stigers performed a concert with the Danish Radio Big Band at the DR’s Koncerthuset, a high-tech concert hall set up for live broadcasts.